SIREN and SIRET numbers explained: what you need to know

 The time to obtain a SIREN varies: 1-3 days for an auto-entrepreneur, about 1 week for a sole proprietorship, and 1-2 weeks for a company (SARL, SAS, etc.).

-The SIREN consists of 9 digits: the first 8 are assigned sequentially by INSEE with no particular meaning, and the 9th is a check key calculated by the Luhn algorithm to detect input errors.
+The SIREN consists of 9 digits: the first 8 are assigned sequentially by INSEE with no particular meaning, and the 9th is a check key calculated by the Luhn algorithm.

 No, a SIREN number is never reassigned.
-Even after the definitive closure of a company, the SIREN remains in the SIRENE database marked as "closed" and will never be reused for another entity.
+Even after the definitive closure of a company, the SIREN remains in the SIRENE database marked as "closed".

 Important notice